Applications for Special Guardianship Orders

 In all cases there will need to be:

 - An assessment of the current and likely future needs of the child (including any harm the child has suffered and any risk of future harm posed by the child's parents, relatives or any other person Dudley Children's Services considers relevant).
+Where the assessment identifies that the child requires services from an agency other than Children's Social Care, the social worker should consult with the relevant Clinical Commissioning Group (CCG) or Local Education Authority;

 - An assessment of the prospective Special Guardian's parenting capacity including: